 If your environment uses NTLM, we recommend allowing the iApp to create a new profile unless you have requirements for configuring specific settings.
-Creating a custom profile is not a part of this template; see Local Traffic >> Profiles: Other: NTLM to create a NTLM profile.
+Creating a custom profile is not a part of this template; see Local Traffic >> Profiles : Other : NTLM to create a NTLM profile.
 To select any new profiles you create, you need to restart or reconfigure this template.

-If you are deploying SharePoint 2013, select Do not use NTLM (recommended).

-• Use F5's recommended NTLM profile

-Select this option to have the system create the recommended NTLM profile.
-The system uses the ntlm parent profile.

-• Do not use NTLM (recommended)

-Select this option if you do not use NTLM authentication in your SharePoint implementation.

-• Select the NTLM profile you created from the list

-If you created a custom NTLM profile for the SharePoint servers, select it from the list.
+- Use F5's recommended NTLM profile Select this option to have the system create the recommended NTLM profile.
+The system uses the ntlm parent profile. - Do not use NTLM (recommended) Select this option if you do not use NTLM authentication in your WebLogic implementation. - Select the NTLM profile you created from the list If you created a custom NTLM profile for the WebLogic servers, select it from the list.